 sudo ufw allow in on eth2 to any port 3306

 The default policy for all incoming connections is set to

-deny which means that UFW will block all incoming connection unless you specifically open the connection.
+deny which means that UFW will block all incoming connections unless you specifically open the connection.

 Let’s say you opened the ports

 443 and your server is under attack from the

 sudo ufw deny from 220.127.116.11/24